DanielSobBorja/99bicis/README.md

 ## Project features

-CRUD operations for bike, store and inventory entities Renting of bikes from stores
+CRUD operations for bike, store and inventory entities</br>
+Renting of bikes from stores

 ### DIW features